hpc/charliecloud/doc/ch-fromhost_desc.rst

 Inject files from the host into the Charliecloud image directory :code:`IMGDIR`.

-The purpose of this command is to inject arbitrary files and loadable Libfabric shared object providers into a container that are necessary to access host specific resources; usually GPU or proprietary interconnets. **It is not a general copy-to-image tool**; see further discussion on use cases below.
+The purpose of this command is to inject arbitrary host files into a container necessary to access host specific resources; usually GPU or proprietary interconnets. **It is not a general copy-to-image tool**; see further discussion on use cases below.

 It should be run after:code:`ch-convert` and before :code:`ch-run`.
 After invocation, the image is no longer portable to other hosts.